 History of Blackjack

-In the 18th century, blackjack was introduced to French casinos where it was known as “Vingt-et-un” or “twenty-one.”
+In the 18th century, the term blackjack game was introduced to French casinos where it was known as “Vingt-et-un” or “twenty-one.”
 It became a very popular game.

-At one point, a player would receive a special bonus if they had a black jack and an ace of spades.
-This is where the name of the game comes from, despite the fact that, over the years, this rule was dropped.
+At one point, a player would receive a special bonus if they had a black (spade or club) ‘royal Jack’ card and an ace of spades as the other card.
+This blackjack game style is where the name of the game originates, despite the fact that, over the years, this rule was dropped.

 How to Play Standard or Classic Blackjack